Kaddish: Customs

 In Ashkenazi synagogues, the custom varies.
-Very commonly, in both Orthodox and Reform congregations, everyone stands for the mourner's kaddish; but in some (especially many Conservative and Sephardic) synagogues, most of the congregants sit.
+Very commonly, in both Orthodox and Reform congregations, everyone stands for the Mourner's Kaddish; but in some (especially many Conservative and Sephardic) synagogues, most of the congregants sit.
 Sometimes, a distinction is made between the different forms of Kaddish, or each congregant stands or sits according to his or her own custom.
-The Mourner's Kaddish is often treated differently from the other variations of Kaddish in the service, as is the Half Kaddish before the maftir.
+The Mourner's Kaddish is often treated differently from the other variations of Kaddish in the service, as is the Half Kaddish after a morning Torah reading.

 Those standing to recite Kaddish bow, by widespread tradition, at various places.
-Generally: At the first word of the prayer, at each Amen, at Yitbarakh, at Brikh hu, and for the last verse (Oseh shalom).
-For Oseh shalom it is customary to take three steps back (if possible) then bow to one's left, then to one's right, and finally bow forward, as if taking leave of the presence of a king, in the same way as when the same words are used as the concluding line of the Amidah.
+This generally includes the first word of the prayer, at each Amen, at Yitbarakh, at Brikh hu, and for the last verse Oseh shalom.
+For Oseh shalom it is customary to take three steps back then bow to one's left, then to one's right, and finally bow forward, as if taking leave of the presence of a king, in the same way as when the same words are used as the concluding line of the Amidah.

 According to the original Ashkenazic custom, as well as the Yemenite custom, one mourner recites each Kaddish, and the Halachic authorities set down extensive rules to determine who has priority for each kaddish.
-In most (but not all) Ashkenazic communities, they have adopted the Sephardic custom to allow multiple mourners to recite Kaddish together.
+Most (but not all) Ashkenazic communities have adopted the Sephardic custom to allow multiple mourners to recite Kaddish together.

 Minyan requirement

-Masekhet Soferim, an eighth-century compilation of Jewish laws regarding the preparation of holy books and public reading, states (Chapter 10:7) that Kaddish may be recited only in the presence of a minyan (a quorum of at least 10 men in Orthodox Judaism or 10 adults in Reform and Conservative Judaism).
-While the traditional view is that "If kaddish is said in private, then by definition it is not kaddish," some alternatives have been suggested, including the Kaddish L'yachid ("Kaddish for an individual"), attributed to ninth-century Gaon Amram bar Sheshna, and the use of kavanah prayer, asking heavenly beings to join with the individual "to make a minyan of both Earth and heaven".
+Masekhet Soferim, an eighth-century compilation of Jewish laws regarding the preparation of holy books and public reading, states in 10:7 that Kaddish may be recited only in the presence of a minyan - a quorum of ten.
+The traditional view is that "If kaddish is said in private, then by definition it is not kaddish".

+However some alternatives have been suggested, including the Kaddish l'yachid "Kaddish for an individual", attributed to the ninth-century Amram Gaon, and the use of kavanah prayer, asking heavenly beings to join with the individual "to make a minyan of both Earth and heaven".
 In some Reform congregations, a minyan is not required for recitation of the Kaddish, but other Reform congregations disagree and believe that the Kaddish should be said publicly.

 History and background

-"The Kaddish is in origin a closing doxology to an Aggadic discourse."
-Most of it is written in Aramaic, which, at the time of its original composition, was the lingua franca of the Jewish people.
+David de Silva Pool describes the origin of Kaddish as "a closing doxology to an Aggadic discourse."
+Most of it is written in Aramaic which, at the time of its original composition, was the lingua franca of the Jewish people.
 It is not composed in the vernacular Aramaic, however, but rather in a "literary, jargon Aramaic" that was used in the academies, and is identical to the dialect of the Targumim.